 Encourage/Discourage specific player’s behaviors

 Let’s imagine you are working on a shooter game: what is the most common behavior we will see players do?
 Cover-shooting!
 It is often the safest, most efficient way to play most of these games, especially 3rd person shooters that let you see above covers while staying safe.
 And yet this is widely considered to lead to a pretty boring experience.
-It doesn’t require the player to adapt, become repetitive and arguably doesn’t help the flow of the game by giving players a sense of security and control.
+It doesn’t require the player to adapt, becomes repetitive,e and arguably doesn’t help the flow of the game by giving players a sense of security and control.

 Well, this is a very valid answer for creating a new enemy (or modifying an existing one).
-And you could do it in 2 opposite ways: discouraging, or encouraging specific playstyles.
+And you could do it in 2 opposite ways: discouraging or encouraging specific playstyles.

 Key #4: identify the behaviors you want, or do not want, your players to show and create enemies with specificities encouraging or discouraging such behaviors.